N0TLuck0xF/KRJPLMOD/README.md

-# KRJPLMod - The Future of Programming
+# Payola - The Future of Programming

 ## Introduction
-KRJPLMod is a cutting-edge programming language designed for **unparalleled performance, security, and adaptability**.
+Payola is a cutting-edge programming language designed for **unparalleled performance, security, and adaptability**.
 It seamlessly integrates **web development, blockchain, AI, space systems, military-grade applications, and cloud computing**, making it superior to any other language in the industry.
 Whether you're building decentralized applications, cloud services, or mission-critical defense systems, KRJPLMod provides a powerful and efficient development environment.

 ## Features
 - **Full-Stack Web Development** – Create interactive websites and applications with built-in DOM manipulation and CSS-like styling.